papercliplabs/zero-ex-subgraph/README.md

     -   An ERC20 doesn't emit Transfer event
 	-   During LiquidityProviderSwap when the input token is ETH
 	-   During BridgeFills when the input token is ETH, and the output token gets minted (for example, ETH -> cETHv3)
+- TODO: add note about how derived prices work
+- TODO: add a note about assembling full swaps

 ## Block Diagrams